If you're not a prospective student or parent, feel free to email general questions to firstname.lastname@example.org

 Edgar Saucedo attended Goshen College as an undergraduate student and earned a B.A. in Teaching English to Speakers of Other Languages (TESOL).
 In 2014, he earned a Master of Arts in Intercultural Leadership at GC.

-Armarlie Grier, a junior English writing majo from Rockford, Illinois, calls herself a xenophile—a person who is attracted to foreign cultures.
-That’s why she is pursuing minors in international studies, philosophy and TESOL.
+Armarlie Grier, a 2016 graduate of English writing from Rockford, Illinois, calls herself a xenophile—a person who is attracted to foreign cultures.
+That’s why she has minors in international studies, philosophy and TESOL.